 ANDREA JACKSON MEMORIAL SCHOLARSHIP

 MARY JEAN SHANNON MEMORIAL SCHOLARSHIP

-The Mary Jean Shannon Memorial Scholarship is a four year grant established in Mary Jean’s memory through the McNish Foundation.
+The Mary Jean Shannon Memorial Scholarship is a four-year grant (available 2021-22) established in Mary Jean’s memory through the McNish Foundation.
 She was very involved in numerous Mercy High School extracurricular activities, served as Student Council President and graduated Salutatorian of the Class of 1950.
 This scholarship was established to help a young woman who otherwise is unable to gain access to the wonderful education that Mercy High School provides.
 In turn, it is the hope of the McNish Foundation to inspire a young woman at Mercy High School to be a ‘woman who makes a difference” just like Mary Jean Shannon who continued to serve others throughout her lifetime.

 Criteria: Demonstrate need for financial assistance in order to attend Mercy High School; hold a minimum grade point average of 3.0; demonstrate involvement in extracurricular activities or volunteer service.
 Preference is given to a student living in the City of Detroit.
-Applicant must fill out, in full, the application form and submit it together with the essay.

 - A minimum of 3.0 grade point average

 - Demonstrates continued need for financial assistance in order to attend Mercy High School.

 - Demonstrates involvement in the life of the school by the student and her parents or guardians.

 - Demonstrates volunteer service to her school, church, or community.

 - Provides the McNish Family Foundation Board semi-annual updates on her progress in school, including extra-curricular activities.